Applying to Law School

 Top

-TThe Law School Admission Test (LSAT) is administered a number of times throughout the year.
-Information on the LSAT – including test dates, how to register, and registration deadlines – is available at the Law School Admission Council's website, here.
-This website also has information and forms for those who may qualify for a waiver of LSAC fees.
+The Law School Admission Test (LSAT) is administered a number of times throughout the year.
+Information on the LSAT – including a description of the test, test dates, how to register, and registration deadlines – is available at the Law School Admission Council's website, here.
+For information and forms for those who may qualify for a waiver of LSAC fees, see this site.

 The best preparation for the LSAT, in addition to rigorous coursework and independent reading and analysis, is becoming familiar with the test format and taking official practice tests, which may be ordered from LSAC.
 Some free study materials are available here.
 Students are advised to take at least one official practice test under conditions approximating those of the actual test.